 The problem with active surveying is that you are also measuring the measuring device itself.
 Different devices have different radios and antennas.
 A premium laptop will give very different results from a cheap cell phone.
 Even similar devices may have different WiFi drivers with different performance.
 In the worst cases the version the device driver matters.
 Active surveying should be performed using the least capable device the networks is going to support.

 A spectrum analyzer records radio energy on a given frequency.
 Ordinary WiFi radios try to decode the signal, but can’t report distortions or other sources of interference.
 Spectrum analyzers don’t even try decode the signal, they just report the amount of energy detected.
 You need a special device to do interference surveys.
 In the survey you will detect interference sources like machinery, microwave ovens, cordless doorbells, BlueTooth devices, remote controlled toys and gadgets, cordless security cameras etc. The latest additions to the list are USB3 and LTE-U devices which may interfere with WiFi.
 On the heat map green areas mark the ares with least interference while red areas may cause problems for the WiFi network.
-Some products can recognise the type of the interfering device from the interference pattern.
+Some analyzers can recognise the type of the interfering device from the interference pattern.

 A WiFi network is built into new buildings.
 How can you design a network for a building before it exists?
 You can open the CAD files for the building in a predictive survey application.
 The CAD files detail the locations and materials of walls and floors and the application knows how these will affect the signal.
 The application can calculate a predictive heat map for the future network.
 You can move access points on the screen and see the effect on coverage or you can let the application position the access points optimally.
 Of course you can use predictive tools for existing buildings, if you have the CAD files available.
 In predictive survey tools Finnish Ekahau is the market leader.